-He has been described by clients as “very sharp”, “knowledgeable”, with the ability to “analyse the facts critically and present all possible options available”, and to “anticipate the most likely outcome on critical and specific issues.”
-He has also been described by clients as “meticulous” and dedicated, possessing “conviction” and “clarity”, and being “persuasive in Court”.
+He has been described by clients as “very sharp”, “knowledgeable”, with the ability to “analyse the facts critically and present all possible options available”, and to “anticipate the most likely outcome on critical and specific issues”.
+He has also been described by clients as “meticulous“ and dedicated, very “diligent and thorough“, possessing “conviction” and “clarity”, and being “persuasive in Court”.
 One client described him as “Extremely effective and knowledgeable.
 Experienced”, while another described him as having “beyond excellent communication and analytical skills” (Benchmark Litigation Asia-Pacific 2019).

 Dominic is an Associate Mediator with the Singapore Mediation Centre.
 He is also a volunteer lawyer with the Criminal Legal Aid Scheme (CLAS).
-Dominic is currently serving on the Council of the Catholic Lawyers’ Guild, and is also a member of the Inquiry Panel of the Law Society.
+Dominic is a member of the Inquiry Panel of the Law Society.

 Outside of work, Dominic is married, has two beautiful young children whom he is enamored with, and enjoys spending time with his family.
 He is active in Church, and plays the acoustic guitar, percussions, and is also a worship leader and speaker.
 While working full time and raising his young family, Dominic pursued further studies, and received his Master of Arts degree in Theology from the Augustine Institute in December 2015, graduating summa cum laude.